Malate, Manila: History

-Malate was thought of as the place where the kings or high chiefs of Manila settled after losing their fort "Maynila" (now Intramuros) to the Spanish in 1571.
+Malate was thought of as the place where the kings or high chiefs of Manila settled after losing their fort of Maynila (now Intramuros) to the Spanish under Miguel López de Legazpi in 1571.
 During most of the Spanish colonial period, Malate was an open space with a small fishing village.
-During the Spanish period, the center of activity was the Malate Church, dedicated to Our Lady of Remedies.
-It was bordered by Pasay to the south, San Andres Bukid to the east, shores of Manila Bay to the west, Paco to the northeast, Makati to the southeast, and Ermita to the north.
+During the Spanish period, the center of activity was Malate Church, built on the mixture of Mexican Baroque and Filipino Muslim Mudejar styles, dedicated to Our Lady of Remedies.
+It was bordered by Pasay to the south, San Andrés Bukid to the east, Manila Bay to the west, Paco to the northeast, Makati to the southeast, and Ermita to the north.

 After the United States of America annexed the islands in 1898 as a consequence of the Spanish–American War, American urban planners envisioned the development of Malate as the newest and trendiest exclusive residential area for American families.
 American expatriates and some of the old Spanish mestizo families populated the district in modern high-rise apartments and bungalows.
-In 1901, with the chartering of the city of Manila, Malate would be absorbed by the city of Manila when its borders were extended outside Intramuros.
+In 1901, with the chartering of the City of Manila, Malate would be absorbed by the city when its borders were extended beyond Intramuros.

-Despite extensive damage after the Second World War, many homes and buildings were still standing.
+Despite extensive damage in the Second World War, many homes and buildings in the district remained still standing.
 The displaced wealthy families who evacuated their homes during the war returned and re-built their private villas and kept the whole district exclusively residential until the 1970s.

 The once exclusive residential areas in western Malate began to transform into a commercial area with some large homes and residential apartments being converted into small hotels, specialty restaurants and cafes.

-During the presidency of Ferdinand Marcos, visual and performing artists found a haven in Malate and it became a bohemian enclave.
+During the authoritarian regime of President Ferdinand Marcos, Sr, visual and performing artists found a haven in Malate and it became a bohemian enclave.

-The Malate was plot setting for the episode 'Mata' of the 2010 horror film Cinco.
-In 2011 was plot setting in the horror film Bulong.
+The Malate district was the setting for the episode "Mata" of the 2010 horror film Cinco.
+In 2011, it feature in the horror film, Bulong.